Seasick-Turtle/100-Days-of-Code/README.md

 * Didn't have much time today
 * Managed to listen to JavaScript videos
 * Also completed Day 2 part 1, working on part 2

+### Day 5:
+* Spent time practicing algorithms
+* Today has been used to review things
+* Made some additional progress on challenge 11